-Consider Pea Island National Wildlife Refuge when Considering Use Areas
+21 Consider Pea Island National Wildlife Refuge when Considering Use Areas

-Many commenters suggested that Pea Island NWR (refuge) should be considered when developing this plan/EIS.
-Suggestions included considering Pea Island as a vehicle-free area, and conversely, as a potential area where ORVs could be used where there is not a resource conflict.
-Commenters felt that the refuge Pea Island NWR should be considered a part of the baseline for analysis, and should be considered when providing appropriate visitor use.
-Although the 5,880-acre Pea Island NWR is located at the northern end of Hatteras Island, and is within the boundary of the Seashore, the refuge is administered by the USFWS.
-The NPS acknowledges that there are approximately 12.1 miles of vehicle free beaches within the refuge that are available for pedestrian use; however, bBecause the refugeit is not administered by the NPS, the Seashore cannot direct the visitor use at the refuge Pea Island NWR.
-The USFWS is responsible for making decisions about ORV and pedestrian access and has done so under a public planning process in the Pea Island National Wildlife Refuge Comprehensive Conservation Plan (USFWS) 2006(x) as mandated by the National Wildlife Refuge Improvement Act of 1997.
-Through this process, Currently, the USFWS has determined that ORV use would not be appropriate or compatible with the mission of the refuge.
+Many commenters suggested that Pea Island NWR (refuge) should be considered when developing this 22 23 plan/EIS.
+Suggestions included considering Pea Island as a vehicle-free area, and conversely, as a 24 potential area where ORVs could be used where there is not a resource conflict.
+Commenters felt that the 25 refugePea Island NWR should be considered a part of the baseline for analysis, and should be considered when providing appropriate visitor use.
+Although the 5,880-acre Pea Island NWR is located at the 26 27 northern end of Hatteras Island, and is within the boundary of the Seashore, the reefuge is administered by 28 the USFWS.
+The Seashore's 1978 draft interim ORV management plan affirmed that the Refuge Manager has management responsibility for posting closures on beaches within the Refuge as he or she may find necessary to implement the regulations of the FWS.
+The NPS acknowledges that there are approximately 29 30 31 12.1 miles of vehicle--free beaches within the refuge that are available for pedestrian use and has; 32 however, bBecause the refugeit is not administered by the NPS, the Seashore cannot direct the 33 management of visitor use at the refuge Pea Island NWR.
+The USFWS is responsible for making decisions about ORV and pedestrian access and has done so under a public planning process in the Pea 34 Island National Wildlife Refuge Comprehensive Conservation Plan (USFWS 2006\b), as mandated by 35 the National Wildlife Refuge Improvement Act of 1997.
+Through this process, Currently, the USFWS has 36 determined that ORV use would not be appropriate or compatible with the mission of the refuge.
+37

-Prohibit the Use of Off-Road Vehicles
+38 Prohibit the Use of Off-Road Vehicles